iluwatar/java-design-patterns/factory-method/README.md

 **Programmatic Example**

-Taking our blacksmith example above.
+Blacksmith manufactures weapons.
+Elves require Elvish weapons and orcs require Orcish weapons.
+Depending on the customer at hand the right type of blacksmith is summoned.

 First of all, we have a `Blacksmith` interface and some implementations for it:

 ```java
 public interface Blacksmith {